JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 ## Usage
-Turbo mode should work fine by using the button.
+Turbo mode should work fine by using the turbo button on keyboard.

 For RGB, the module will mount a new character device at `/dev/acer-gkbbl-0` to communicate with kernel space.